Together Friends,

 Together Tour: Luisa Sparrow

-As a special educator, we know gathering, recording and interpreting data is extra important.
+As a special educator, we know gathering, recording, and interpreting data is extra important.
 How do you pull that off?

 Are there other ways you stay Together in the classroom?

-We have a ton of checklists, of course, including visual lists to help my students make beverages for our weekly coffee cart business and take public transportation during community-based instruction (CBI) lessons.
+The charts below help my students see each step in the coffee-making process and the steps we take to use public transportation during community-based instruction (CBI) lessons.
 We also tape visuals to the desks of students who need support in packing up their belongings at the end of the day.
 I change the pictures depending on what items they need to bring home and what their backpacks look like.

 My students also LOVE their classroom jobs (accountant, caretaker, and librarian are some examples).
 They are huge for the maintenance of our classroom, and my students learn responsibility from them – and then, I don’t have to think about these tasks.